INESCTEC/predico-collabforecast/forecast/README.md

 ### With Docker:

-To launch the docker containers stack:
+Build the docker image with the following command:

 ```shell
    $ docker compose build
 ```

-**_NOTE:_**  This will create the market image, which will be then executed later
+**_NOTE:_**  This will create the collaborative forecasting module image, which will be then executed later

 ### With Local Python Interpreter: